England World Cup 2022 fixtures: Kick-off times, route to final, and latest injury news for Qatar

 Who is in the England squad?

-Southgate has named a 26-man squad for the tournament, including calling up James Maddison and Conor Gallagher.
+Southgate has named a 26-man squad for the tournament, including call-ups for James Maddison and Conor Gallagher.